github/hackathons/Resources.md

 ## [DEV](https://dev.to/)

 DEV is a community of software developers.
 They help one another out, posting tutorials, information, and collaborating.
 DEV host an array of hackathons and is a great place to get lots of information on running a hackathon, or a great site to consider hosting your hackathon.
+The team hold plenty of collaboration hackathons, so if you're a company looking to run a developer focused or writing focused hackathon, then speak to the team at DEV.
+They'll do all the heavy lifting for you, and in return you'll have your participants creating a lot more content.

 ![6hqmcjaxbgbon8ydw93z](https://user-images.githubusercontent.com/36594527/117923859-2679f780-b338-11eb-83a9-aebd1f4f9bf1.png)